 Becoming short of breath after physical activities or during moments of extreme stress isn’t uncommon.

 Heart failure can be a severe cause of difficulty breathing when lying down.
-All types of heart failure can cause shortness of breath.
+It occurs over time and results when the heart can

 The symptoms of COPD

 - chronic coughing